 - I’m starting now

-Resistance is the first culprit.
-The bigger and grander the goal, the more resistance you will feel.
+The bigger and grander the goal, (writing a book, getting a degree, changing careers, etc.) the more resistance you will feel.
 This is where the thousands of excuses immediately start.

 On the left side of your mental chalk board are the good intentions.
 On the right side of your mental chalk board are resistance, procrastination and fear.